Managing Customization Projects by Using the PX.CommandLine Tool

 You may need to perform the following actions when you are managing a customization project:

-• Publish a customization package to the website
+• Upload and publish a customization package to the website

 • Unpublish customization projects from the website